albrow/zoom/README.md

 }
 ```

-Behind the scenes, Zoom creates a seperate database entry for Pet and assigns it an Id.
-Now if you retrieve
+Behind the scenes, Zoom creates a seperate database entry for the pet and assigns it an id.
+Now if you
-the PetOwner by it's id, the Pet attribute will persist as well.
+retrieve the pet owner by it's id, the pet attribute will persist as well.

 For now, Zoom does not support reflexivity of one-to-one relations.
 So if you want pet ownership to be
 bidirectional (i.e. if you want an owner to know about its pet **and** a pet to know about its owner),